shining-man/bsc_test/docs/en/hardware.md

 If necessary, it is possible to expand voltage supply to more than 5V (e.g. 12V / 24V).
 The following conditions must be observed (be careful, the circuit board marking has changed between different hardware visions.
 These are always given as follows as HWREV < 2.5 / HwRev > = 2.5):

 * JP28 / R61 (supply voltage for the BSC components): is usually bridged and must be separated for higher supply voltages 5V.
-The component can be found on the back of the circuit board, right next to the solemnity connections of U19.
+The component can be found on the back of the circuit board, right next to the U19 solder connections.
 * JP29 / R91 & JP25 (relay voltage supply):
   * When using 5V relay, no change to these jumpers is necessary
   * If a higher supply voltage> 5V is desired for the relay without loading U19